Circus Class Descriptions & Pre-Reqs

 Level 1: For beginners.
-This class is designed to build strength, flexibility, and aerial vocabulary in the sling.
+This class is designed to build strength, flexibility, and aerial vocabulary on the trapeze.
+Class will include a warm up, a beginner skill, and a sequence, followed by conditioning.
 Make sure you wear clothes that will cover the backs of your knees & torso.

 All Levels Trapeze: In this class, you will learn the various techniques for dance trapeze; along with conditioning, strength, and flexibility exercises.
 This class is for all levels, including beginners.

 Rope / Corde Lisse

 What is Rope?
 Rope, also called Corde Lisse, comes in several styles (braided, twisted, and covered webs).
 You will learn to climb, invert, and move through poses to create sequences.
 As you build strength on the apparatus you will learn harder sequences, drops, and how to harness momentum to create excitement in the air.
 Please note: Rope is a challenging apparatus, and prior aerial experience is highly recommended.

 Level 2: For students new to rope, but have experience with silks or another aerial apparatus.

 Prerequisites: French & Russian climbs, Figure 8 footlocks, Hip Keys, Inverting in the air.

 Level 3: For the intermediate/advanced aerialist.
 Students will learn aerial rope progressions that build on climbs, poses, wraps, and dynamic movement.